 Ever since aluminum cylinder heads have become the norm, head gasket repair has become one of the most common engine repairs performed on late model vehicles.
 Aluminum cylinder heads expand and contract every time the engine is warmed up or cools back off, causing the cylinder head gasket to slowly wear until it cannot hold back the combustion pressure any longer and it fails.
 This is better known as a blown head gasket.
 The newer multi layer steel (MLS) gaskets are a lot better but they still fail, usually just not as badly as the older style gaskets.

-Overheating can also contributes to a blown head gasket.
+Overheating can also contribute to a blown head gasket.
 If something causes the engine to overheat, say a coolant leak, there are tremendous stresses created in the cylinder head and it will generally cause the head gasket to fail.

 We see on an average of three cylinder heads every day from cars or trucks that have had head gasket issues.
 Either a completely blown head gasket, or one that was just starting to leak and cause a problem.
 Either way, once it is determined that the head gasket is leaking, how do you go about repairing it ?